Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Introduction

 \textbf{\emph{Offline Coverage Planning:}} Offline approaches can be further categorized into 2 sub-classes: (i) \textit{exact decomposition} approaches, and (ii) \textit{grid-based} approaches.
 In exact decomposition methods, the environment is first decomposed into polygonal sub-regions or \textit{cells}.
 Each cell is then individually covered either by sweeping (i) back-and-forth along coverage parallel lines \cite{chosetCoveragePathPlanning1998}, (ii) along spiral paths \cite{cabreiraEnergyAwareSpiralCoverage2018}, or (iii) a combination of both \cite{brownConstrictionDecompositionMethod2016}.
 There are also turn-minimizing approaches that cover each cell in a locally optimal direction, generally determined using the cell's geometry \cite{bochkarevMinimizingTurnsRobot2016, bahnemannRevisitingBoustrophedonCoverage2021, dasMappingPlanningSample2014}.
 These cells are however complex to compute, and as a result, these methods do not scale well for online replanning.

-Grid-based approaches use a grid approximation of the given environment and compute a tour of the grid cells to compute a coverage path.
-This tour can be computed either by solving the Traveling Salesman Problem (TSP) \cite{bormannIndoorCoveragePath2018}, using a spanning tree of the grid cells (Spanning Tree Coverage or STC) \cite{gabrielySpanningtreeBasedCoverage2001}, or using a wavefront algorithm to determine visitation order \cite{zelinskyUnifiedApproachPlanning1994}.
-Turn-minimizing approaches of this class look to minimize the number of axis-parallel (horizontal or vertical) coverage lines or \textit{ranks} in the coverage path \cite{vandermeulenTurnminimizingMultirobotCoverage2019, luTMSTCPathPlanning2023}.
+\docupdate{Grid-based approaches use a grid approximation of the given environment and compute a path covering all the grid cells in the approximation.
+This path can be computed either by solving the Traveling Salesman Problem (TSP) \cite{bormannIndoorCoveragePath2018}, using a spanning tree of the grid cells (Spanning Tree Coverage or STC) \cite{gabrielySpanningtreeBasedCoverage2001}, or using a wavefront algorithm to determine visitation order \cite{zelinskyUnifiedApproachPlanning1994}.} Turn-minimizing approaches of this class look to minimize the number of axis-parallel (horizontal or vertical) coverage lines or \textit{ranks} in the coverage path \cite{vandermeulenTurnminimizingMultirobotCoverage2019, luTMSTCPathPlanning2023}.
 While these methods were demonstrated to work well in offline settings, they lack online extensions that can replan a path within a given time budget.
 Our proposed method, OARP-Replan, extends the OARP approach from \cite{rameshOptimalPartitioningNonConvex2022a}, which is an offline grid-based turn-minimizing approach, to be applicable in online replanning scenarios.

 \textbf{\emph{Online Coverage Planning:}} Online coverage planning approaches have gained recent interest, and as such, there is a wide range of different approaches in the literature.
 Initially, online exact decomposition approaches were investigated \cite{acarSensorbasedCoverageUnknown2002, vietBAOnlineComplete2013}, but these methods involve identifying changes to exact cells online, which does not scale well for large cluttered environments.
-Moreover, these methods do not aim to minimize turns in the coverage path, while our proposed method does.
+Moreover, these methods do not aim to minimize turns in the coverage path.